Hussein-Mazaar/Customers-Segmentation/README.md

    - E-Step: assign points to the nearest cluster center
    - M-Step: set the cluster centers to the mean
 Here the "E-step" or "Expectation step" is so-named because it involves updating our expectation of which cluster each point belongs to.
 The "M-step" or "Maximization step" is so-named because it involves maximizing some fitness function that defines the location of the cluster centers—in this case, that maximization is accomplished by taking a simple mean of the data in each cluster.

+The quality of the cluster assignments is determined by computing the sum of the squared error (SSE) after the centroids converge, or match the previous iteration’s assignment.
+The SSE is defined as the sum of the squared Euclidean distances of each point to its closest centroid.
+Since this is a measure of error, the objective of k-means is to try to minimize this value.

+Here are the parameters used in this code:

+- **init:** controls the initialization technique.
+The standard version of the k-means algorithm is implemented by setting init to "random".
+Setting this to "k-means++" employs an advanced trick to speed up convergence, which you’ll use later.

+- **n_clusters:** sets k for the clustering step.
+This is the most important parameter for k-means.

+-**n_init:** sets the number of initializations to perform.
+This is important because two runs can converge on different cluster assignments.
+The default behavior for the scikit-learn algorithm is to perform ten k-means runs and return the results of the one with the lowest SSE.

+- **max_iter:** sets the number of maximum iterations for each initialization of the k-means algorithm.

 The number of segments is very challenging in K-means algorithm.
 The easiest way is the elbow method.
 I did a loop and run the K-Means algorithm from 1 to 11 clusters.
 Then, we can plot model results for this range of values and select the elbow of the curve as the number of clusters to use.
 The “elbow” of this graph is the point of inflection on the curve.
 We appended the inertia score or the Within-Cluster-Sum-of-Squares (WCSS), then plot a graph of inertia vs number of clusters. **WCSS** or inertia is the sum of squares of the distances of each data point in all clusters to their respective centroids.